CreateJS/EaselJS/README.md

 ## Classes

-The API is inspired by Flash's display list, and should be easy to pick up for both JS and AS3 developers.
+The API is inspired in part by Flash's display list, and should be easy to pick up for both JS and AS3 developers.
 Check out the [docs](http://createjs.com/Docs/EaselJS/) for more information.

 **DisplayObject**
 Abstract base class for all display elements in EaselJS.
 Exposes all of the display properties (ex. x, y, rotation, scaleX, scaleY, skewX, skewY, alpha, shadow, etc) that are common to all display objects.